 If looking up, and turning your head to the same side causes pain or tingling down your arm then you have a positive Spurling's test.

 In a very interesting study on computer users complaining of arm pain what was in fact diagnosed as repetitive strain injury, manual therapy, volume 2, aug 1997, every single patient had a positive upper limb tension test.
-The authors concluded that a repetitive strain injury at the computer was in fact neurogenic in origin.
+The authors concluded that a repetitive strain injury in conjunction with mouse and keyboard use was in fact neurogenic in origin.

 Interestingly, computer workers without pain had a higher incidence of a mildly positive upper limb tensions test than non computers users.
 They described these computer users as in a sub clinical pathological state.
 There was a great likelihood that they would develop pain in the future.